 The Nominating and Corporate Governance Committee will consider director nominee candidates who are recommended by our stockholders.
 The Nominating and Corporate Governance Committee does not intend to alter the manner in which it evaluates candidates, including the minimum criteria set forth above, based on whether or not the candidate was recommended by a stockholder.
-In submitting recommendations to the Nominating and Corporate Governance Committee for director nominee candidates, stockholders shall follow the following procedures:
+In submitting recommendations to the Nominating and Corporate Governance Committee stockholders shall follow the following procedures: